 Originally a Fort Worth, Texas native, Carlson Young attended the University of Southern California where she studied Creative Writing.
 Carlson’s short film directorial debut The Blazing World premiered at the 2018 Sundance Film Festival, and the feature version of The Blazing World had its world premiere at Sundance 2021.
+The film, starring Young, Dermot Mulroney, Udo Kier and Vinessa Shaw, will be released in select theaters and on demand through Vertical Entertainment on October 15.
 She is also an actor, appearing in Scream: The TV Series, Key & Peele and Emily in Paris.

 On the latest episode of the Talkhouse Podcast, we have two artists who recently became writer-directors after finding success in other creative fields: singer-songwriter Bonnie McKee and actor Carlson Young.
 McKee, a Grammy-nominated hit songwriter best known for her collaborations with Katy Perry, is now on the festival circuit with her powerful and very personal short April Kills the Vibe, while her friend Young, who broke through on the small-screen version of Scream in 2015, just made her feature debut with The Blazing World, which world premiered at Sundance this past January.
 In their compelling conversation, the two talk about their journeys behind the camera, their COVID experiences, making movies as a form of psychodrama, Bonnie’s upcoming music-inspired film project, Carlson’s recent nightmare experience with a moving scam, and much, much more.
 For more filmmakers talking film and TV, visit Talkhouse at talkhouse.com/film.
 Subscribe now to stay in the loop on future episodes of the Talkhouse Podcast.

 This episode was produced by Melissa Kaplan.
 The Talkhouse theme is composed and performed by the Range.